Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/vectorgraphics/TransformationAndComposition.md

 ![TransformationAndComposition_masking](./media/vectorgraphics_masking.png)

 > [!NOTE]
-> You should be aware though, that a composition may perform an additional render-processing on an off-screen buffer.<br>The excessive usage of a composition won't be helpful processing speed.
+> A composition may perform an additional render-processing on an off-screen buffer.<br>The excessive usage of a composition may negatively affect processing speed.

 ## Related Information
 - Dependencies